 K9 Rescue charity is focused on making a difference to the treatment of dogs in developing countries with our work primarily in Eastern Europe where dogs are seen as vermin by the majority and treated accordingly with poisoning, beatings and torture.

 After moving to Bulgaria in 2005, Michelle Jones, co-founder of K9 Rescue, was saddened to see so many animals suffering as a result of cruelty and neglect.
 She soon fell in love with the large number of stray dogs many in desperate need of food and medical treatment, struggling to survive on the streets and decided to do what she could to help create a brighter future for them.

 During the following six years, Michelle quickly became heavily involved in rescuing sick and injured street dogs and puppies, providing much needed veterinary care and then re-homing them both locally in Bulgaria, elsewhere in Europe and beyond.
 She witnessed so many critical injury cases from both abuse and accidents on the streets as well as the typical starvation and skin disease cases that are endemic in the street dog populations due to lack of food and stress of being homeless.

-Upon her return to the UK, Michelle teamed up with Jayne Jones and our K9 Rescue organisation was formed and registered with the Charity Commission.
-Together, Michelle and Jayne have now taken the initiative to focus on the most difficult, neediest cases; the old, critically sick, neglected and abused or dogs that are simply not as attractive to adopters or problematic in some way, referred on to us by other rescuers or shelters in Eastern Europe, helping dogs that would otherwise by euthanised, deemed as having no future.
-As a result , unlike many other rescues, we don’t re-home hundreds of dogs as these dogs often take months to rehabilitate at our sanctuary in the UK, making it very difficult to have a steady flow of income, and as a result we are rarely able to cover costs.
+Upon her return to the UK, together with her husband Brian, Michelle formed our K9 Rescue organisation and registered with the Charity Commission.
+Together, Michelle and Brian have now taken the initiative to focus on the most difficult, neediest cases; the old, critically sick, neglected and abused or dogs that are simply not as attractive to adopters or problematic in some way, referred on to us by other rescuers or shelters in Eastern Europe, helping dogs that would otherwise by euthanised, deemed as having no future.
+As a result, unlike many other rescues, we do not re-home hundreds of dogs as these dogs often take months to rehabilitate at our sanctuary in the UK, making it very difficult to have a steady flow of income, and as a result we are rarely able to cover costs.